-STRATEGY POSSIBLE STEPS Acceptance Sensitisation about work HRDs do; Advocacy around the work done; community involvement in the work done; lobbying, etc. Deterrence Wall fence; secure gate; watchmen/guards; strong, burglar proof, locks; security lights; CCTVs, etc. Transfer Working with other grassroots HRDs that are more welcome and have a level of immunity at the community level; networking with more prominent or high-profile entities; working in coalitions as opposed to individually; working under umbrella organisations; insurance policies, etc.
+STRATEGY POSSIBLE STEPS Acceptance Sensitisation about work the HRD does; Advocacy around the work done; Community involvement in the work done; Lobbying, etc. Deterrence Wall fence; Secure gate; Watchmen/guards; Strong locks; Burglar proof; Security Lights; CCT-Vs, etc. Transfer Working with other grassroots HRDs that are more welcome and have a level of immunity at the community level; Networking with more formidable entities; Working in coalitions as opposed to individual; Working under umbrella organisations; Insurance policies, etc.

 On the other hand, deterrence strategy involves putting in place barriers to prevent unwanted access and intrusion into the HRD's space.
 The transfer strategy suggests that to be more secure, an HRD can redirect risks that they cannot bear to other entities that have the capacity to deal with the risk.
-It is a way of hiding behind a more formidable force.
+It is a way of hiding behind a more formidable force.6